Legalmorning

 “If a topic has received significant coverage in reliable sources that are independent of the subject, it is presumed to be suitable for a stand-alone article or list.” – Wikipedia general notability guidelines

-How many are multiple?
+How many is multiple?

 By this I mean that an article in The Wall Street Journal accompanied by one in The New York Times can do more for you than several articles in publications such as Salon, The Atlantic, and Entrepreneur.
+I am not knocking any of these publications.
+Just telling you how Wikipedia editors see it.

 Here is why it matters.

-A book is generally considered a good source, but if it is self-published, it likely will not be considered reliable enough to establish notability.
+A book is generally considered a good source, but if it is self-published, it will not be considered reliable enough to establish notability.

-Generally, I tell people that you need to have coverage in the type of news media that most of the general public feels is reliable.
+You need to have coverage in the type of news media that most of the general public feels is reliable.
 While this is not a hard-and-fast rule for Wikipedia, it does give you an idea of what you look for.

-In-depth?
 Yes, we need to show that the coverage in these sources is more than just a passing mention.

 Passing Mentions Versus In-Depth Coverage